-This amount relates to tariff shortfall computed by the Nigerian Electricity Regulatory Commission (NERC).
-On 31st December 2021, NERC issued an extraordinary review of Multi Year Tariff Order (Order No: NERC/299/2021) (MYTO) titled "Multi Year Tariff Order - 2022 (MYTO - 2022) for Ibadan Electricity Distribution Company Plc (IBEDC)".
+- 9.4 This amount relates to tariff shortfall computed by the Nigerian Electricity Regulatory Commission (NERC).
+On 31st December 2022, NERC issued an extraordinary review of Multi Year Tariff Order (Order No: NERC/299/2021) (MYTO) titled "Multi Year Tariff Order 2022 (MYTO 2022) for Ibadan Electricity Distribution Company Plc (IBEDC)".
 The order was issued by NERC in a bid to steer the Nigerian Electricity Supply Industry (NESI) to a gradual transitioning to Cost Reflective Tariffs (CRT) so as to allow Electricity Distribution Companies cover their costs and earn returns on their investments.
-The order awarded the Company a total sum of NGN 32.5 billion for the year ended 31 December 2021.
-This shortfall is to be recognised in other receivables and subsequently as a reduction in the liability due to the Nigerian Bulk Electricity Trading Plc (NBET) when the relevant credit notes are raised by NBET in line with NERC guidance.
+The order awarded the Company a total sum of NGN 18.7 billion for the year ended 31 December 2022.
+This shortfall is to be recognised in other receivables and subsequently as a reduction in the liability due to the Nigerian Bulk Electricity Trading Plc (NBET) when the relevant credit notes are raised by NBET in line with NERC guidance. - 9.5 Customer contributed assets relate to revenue from the energy credit received by customers during the year.
+The Nigerian Electricity Regualtory Commission (NERC) issued the Meter Asset Provider (MAP) Regulation requiring all distribution companies to engage the services of MAPs towards covering the metering gap in the country.
+Under the MAP regulation, customers finance their meter procurement and would be refunded within a period of 36 months through energy credit.